NancyBankson/Lab9.3_Lists_Keys_and_Conditionals/README.md

 ## Reflection Questions

 This lab is extremely challenging.
-I was unable to complete all of the tasks.
-I was able to delete tasks, but not change the status.
-I was able to filter the tasks once, but failed at the second attempt.
+I was able to get the delete and change status functions to work.
+Getting the filter to work was very challenging.
+I got it to work, but it did not filter both options at the same time.
+I tried to fix it, but created an infinite loop.
+Thanks to Bryan for all the help with the filter.

 1. How did you ensure unique keys for your list items?